She Called Me Baby: C&W versions

-Jan Howard - then married to Harlan Howard - recorded the first female version of the song: "He Called Me Baby" in a April 30, 1962 session at Columbia Recording Studio (Nashville); the track was featured on Jan Howard's Sweet and Sentimental album released that October.
+Jan Howard – then married to Harlan Howard – recorded the first female version of the song: "He Called Me Baby" in an April 30, 1962, session at Columbia Recording Studio (Nashville); the track was featured on Jan Howard's Sweet and Sentimental album released that October.

 Patsy Cline recorded the song as "He Called Me Baby" in a February 1963 session at Columbia Recording Studio (Nashville).
 Cline had begun recording tracks for an album to be entitled Faded Love on February 4, 1963; "He Called Me Baby" was one of four tracks cut on February 7, 1963 in what would prove to be Cline's final recording session.
-After Cline's death on March 5, 1963 Decca Records elected not to release the Faded Love album instead including Cline's final tracks on two 1964 album releases, the second of which: the November 2, 1964 release That's How a Heartache Begins, featured "He Called Me Baby" which track had been given single release that September 19, to reach #23 on the C&W charts in December 1964, becoming Cline's final C&W Top 40 hit until 1980.
+After Cline's death on March 5, 1963 Decca Records elected not to release the Faded Love album instead including Cline's final tracks on two 1964 album releases, the second of which: the November 2, 1964, release That's How a Heartache Begins, featured "He Called Me Baby" which track had been given single release that September 19, to reach #23 on the C&W charts in December 1964, becoming Cline's final C&W Top 40 hit until 1980.

-Three months after Cline's "He Called Me Baby" ended its run in the C&W Top 50 Carl Smith brought "She Called Me Baby" onto that chart for the first time; Smith's version - cut December 14, 1964 at Columbia Recording Studio (Nashville) - rose as high as #32.
-"She Called Me Baby" next charted in November and December 1972 when Dick Curless took his version to #54 C&W.
+Three months after Cline's "He Called Me Baby" ended its run in the C&W Top 50 Carl Smith brought "She Called Me Baby" onto that chart for the first time; Smith's version – cut December 14, 1964, at Columbia Recording Studio (Nashville) – rose as high as No. 32.
+"She Called Me Baby" next charted in November and December 1972 when Dick Curless took his version to No. 54 C&W.

-The song has also been recorded - as "She Called Me Baby" - by Eddy Arnold, Bobby Bare, Glen Campbell, Tennessee Ernie Ford, Mickey Gilley, Ferlin Husky, Waylon Jennings, John D. Loudermilk, Ernest Tubb and Sheb Wooley; and as "He Called Me Baby" by Jessi Colter (A Country Star is Born), Skeeter Davis, Bobbi Martin, Melba Montgomery and Dinah Shore and Lee Ann Womack in 2017.
+The song has also been recorded – as "She Called Me Baby" – by Eddy Arnold, Bobby Bare, Glen Campbell, Tennessee Ernie Ford, Mickey Gilley, Ferlin Husky, Waylon Jennings, John D. Loudermilk, Ernest Tubb and Sheb Wooley; and as "He Called Me Baby" by Jessi Colter (A Country Star is Born), Skeeter Davis, Bobbi Martin, Melba Montgomery and Dinah Shore and Lee Ann Womack in 2017.